3liz/py-qgis-wps/README.md

 # Installation from python package

 *ADVICE*: You should always install in a python virtualenv.
-If you want to use system packages, setup your environment with the `--system-site-packages` option.
+If you want to use system packages, set up your environment with the `--system-site-packages` option.

-See the official documentation for how to setup a python virtualenv:  https://virtualenv.pypa.io/en/stable/.
+See the official documentation for how to set up a python virtualenv:  https://virtualenv.pypa.io/en/stable/.

 ## From source